 BLANCO (Plata)- approx $36.99, but I have seen this as high at $51.99, which is ridiculous.
 This blanco is unaged at 40% abv and is VERY artificially sweet tasting.
 With aromas like smoke, a pinch of spearmint, vanilla, cream and cinnamon along with some citrus, pepper and spice and maybe a pinch of sweet agave.
 It has a rested taste, although they say it isn't.
 The trouble starts once you taste it.
 The thin runny oils, lead to a "My SWEET Lord" moment.
 There's smoke and some alcohol numbing along with herbal, spice and pepper notes.
 Maybe even some agave, if you can differentiate it from this strong artificial tasting, sugary sweetness.
 It's somewhat smooth and soft, but without a doubt, the nose is a lot better than the taste.

 NOSE- sweet, a pinch of cinnamon, smoke, vanilla, citrus, spearmint and a touch of pear and fruit.
 Some spice and pepper.
 Some alcohol and soft floral notes.

 TASTE- thin to medium oil, artificial tasting sweetness, mild smoke, some heat numbing, mild pepper, spice and fruit.
 A pinch of cinnamon and somewhat smooth and soft.
 Did I say SWEET?

-Save you're money.
+Save your money.
 This Blanco is way too sweet and has a very artificial taste to me.
-People tell me that the aged expressions are better.
-Anything's possible, but concerning this blanco, unless you like the type of profile...
+People tell me that the aged expressions are better, but I somehow doubt it.
+Concerning this blanco, unless you like the type of profile...
 Stay Away.